Facebook slashes price, size of Portal video call gadget

 Last year’s models were bigger and cost more — $199 for a 10.1 inch display and $349 for at 15.6 inch screen.

-A new screenless Portal device that attaches to a television set will be $149.
-All three go on sale in October.

-Facebook is not saying how many Portals it’s sold.
-But it’s not clear how many people want a Facebook-branded smart camera in their homes, given the company’s history of privacy problems.
+Facebook isn’t saying how many Portals it’s sold since it launched the first models last fall.
+It remains unclear how many people want a Facebook-branded smart camera in their homes, given the company’s history of privacy problems .

+Facebook executives unveiled the new gadget at a small event in San Francisco this week.
+In addition to losing a few inches, Portal has been redesigned to look less like a space-age gadget and more like a picture frame.

+The product is also launching in more countries and will work with WhatsApp to make video calls, in addition to Facebook’s Messenger app.
+And will now stream Amazon Prime videos.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.